NoelDeMartin/soukai/docs/guide/defining-models.md

 :::

 ::: warning ⚠️ Model name inflection
 The current implementation of the name inflection is naive and should be improved.
-At the moment, the model name is only converted to lower case and appended an 's' character, so it shouldn't be trusted to do proper plularization.
+At the moment, the model name is only converted to lower case and appended an 's' character, so it shouldn't be trusted to do proper pluralization.
 :::

 ## Relationships